davidegirardi/zos-pivoting/README.md

  * `wrappingshell.py` uses the IO wrapping in zosutils to get a nice interactive shell via netcat or other
  * `zosutils/stdiotranscoder.py` wraps the stdin/stdout of a command and performs transparent re-encoding (EBCDIC to UTF8 or other encodings supported by python)
  * `sshutils/ssh_utils.py` generation and management of ssh keys and fingerprinting
- * `zosutils/zosftp.py` talks FTP and uses the extra features of the zOS FTP
+ * `zosutils/zosftp.py` talks FTP and uses the extra features of the z/OS FTP

 ## Design
 I thins it was time to have real secure reverse shells.
 This project uses the new ssh stdin and stout redirection to get a fully interactive reverse shell on a mainframe.